 - Heat berries and sugar on the stovetop in a medium-sized saucepan on low heat for about ten minutes or until the berries start releasing their juices, stirring frequently.
 Once there is a lot of juice, mash the fruit down to release more before straining liquid into a bowl.
 Pour the berry liquid back into the pot you previously used and heat on medium heat.
 Add a few pieces of fruit, if desired, to add some texture to the ice cream.
 Whisk cornstarch and water together and stir into the berry mixture.
 Bring to a gentle boil and simmer for 2-3 minutes, stirring constantly until thickened.
 Cool completely.

 - In a stand mixer with whisk attachment or a large bowl with a hand mixer, beat heavy cream to stiff peaks.
 Add sweetened condensed milk, cream cheese, and vanilla, and beat again until fully combined.
 Pour half of the ice cream into desired container - I like to use a 9x5 loaf pan to store mine.
 Pour berry mixture on top and sprinkle with graham cracker pieces.
 Swirl with a butter knife lightly.
 Pour the remaining ice cream, berry mixture, and crushed graham crackers on top and swirl with a knife again.
-Cover and store in the refrigerator for 4-5 hours or until solid.
+Cover and store in the freezer for 4-5 hours or until solid.